See our Featured Projects

 RAIL surveyed how machine learning can aid in the search through thousands of proteins and hundreds of thousands of drug targets for Tuberculosis.
 RAIL also built several proof-of-concept machine learning models.
 New drug discovery is one of PHE's critical tactics towards combatting antimicrobial resistance.

 harnessing big data to predict the impact of automation with the future of work commission.

 Work is at the centre of people’s lives, communities and the economy.
 Yet the world of work is changing at a faster pace than policy makers can keep up with.
 The Institute for the Future of Work (IFOW) was set up to better understand and pilot solutions to the rapid changes occurring in UK labour markets.
-RAIL worked with IFOW to comprehensively map out ways in which the IFOW could harness machine learning and big data to improve its work.
-RAIL then helped the IFOW to design a number of machine learning projects to identify those most at risk of displacement and to develop tools to better support their successful transition.
+RAIL worked with IFOW to comprehensively map out ways in which it could harness machine learning and big data to improve its work.
+RAIL then helped IFOW to design a number of machine learning projects to identify those most at risk of displacement and to develop tools to better support their successful transition.

 improving online conversations with alphabet’s jigsaw.

 A number of organizations have taken on the challenge of trying to mitigate online abuses.
 Jigsaw’s Conversation AI team has developed machine learning models and tools for assisting moderators to filter toxic comments which are already helping to foster healthier engagements online.
 RAIL worked to identify the more subtle indicators of problematic online conversations, such as condescension or hostility, which are more ambiguous and difficult to pin down.